 University of Virginia cancels final home football game after 3 players killed

-The University of Virginia canceled its final home football game of the season Wednesday, the same day a student accused of killing three members of the team and wounding two other students in an on-campus shooting was due in court for his first hearing.
+The University of Virginia canceled its final home football game of the season Wednesday, the same day a student accused of killing three members of the team and wounding two other students in an on-campus shooting appeared in court for his first hearing.

 "The Virginia athletics department announced today (Nov.
 16) the Cavaliers' home football game vs. Coastal Carolina scheduled for Saturday, Nov.
 19 has been canceled.
 The decision was made following the shooting of five students on Grounds Sunday night," the school said on its website Wednesday.